-You need to arrive at school early enough to allow time to go to your locker, take care of office duties, and be in the classroom before the bell rings at 8:10.
+You need to arrive at school early enough to allow time to take care of duties and be in the classroom before the bell rings at 8:10.
 Students arriving very early and before supervision begins create an unsafe environment.
 Please remember to dress appropriately for weather conditions as students may be standing outside until 8:00.
+You will be assigned a designated door to arrive/depart.